-Reception in London: The Trustees of the Bruges-Natolin UK European Scholarships Fund are hosting a reception on Wednesday, 31st January at 18.30h with the support of the European Commission at Europe House, 32 Smith Square, London SW1P 3EU to meet some of the scholars sponsored at the College of Europe by the Fund, to hear from Eloise Todd (von Humboldt Promotion 1999/2000), CEO of Best for Britain) and to encourage further support for the College and the Fund in a congenial atmosphere.
+Reception in London: The Trustees of the Bruges-Natolin UK European Scholarships Fund hosted a reception on 31st January with the support of the European Commission at Europe House, 32 Smith Square, London SW1P 3EU to meet some of the scholars sponsored at the College of Europe by the Fund, to hear from Eloise Todd (von Humboldt Promotion 1999/2000), CEO of Best for Britain) and to encourage further support for the College and the Fund in a congenial atmosphere.

 The resignation of Alan Forrest, one of our founding trustees, was accepted with regret.
 He served in the European Commission and subsequently in the Council of the European Union.
 An Alumnus of the College of Europe and President of the Alumni Association 1958-1960 and 1980-1984, he will continue to support our efforts as well as those of his Promotion to raise funds for scholarships at the College.

 Nick Clegg, former Deputy Prime Minister and alumnus of the College of Europe (Mozart, 1991-2) attended a reception held at Europe House for supporters of the Fund and for UK-based alumni of the College of Europe.
 We are very grateful to Europe House for agreeing to sponsor the reception at which former scholars Emily Murrell (Marie Sklodowska-Curie, 2011-12), Oliver Hodgson (Vaclav Hàvel, 2012-13) and Zara Reid (Falcone-Borsellino, 2014-15) made brief presentations.
 The event was judged a great success and there are plans to repeat it in 2017.